upsidedownlabs/Chords-Python/README.md

 - `--lsl`: Enable LSL streaming.
 Sends data to an LSL outlet.
 - `-v`, `--verbose`: Enable verbose output with detailed statistics and error reporting.
 - `--gui`: Enable the real-time data plotting GUI.
+- `-t` : Enable the timer to run program for a set time in seconds.

 ## Script Functions